 Your Scottish Highlands Itinerary

 When you're doing your own trip, you'll need your own transportation as well.
 We picked up a value vehicle from Europcar for $19.86 per day.
-But, because we picked it up at the Edinburgh Airport, we also had to pay an additional fee due when we returned the vehicle which came out to another $4.30 per day for "Road Usage and Premium Location" fees for a total of $24.16 per day.
+But, because we picked it up at the Edinburgh Airport, we also had to pay an additional fee due when we returned the vehicle which came out to another $4.30 per day for "Road Usage and Premium Location" fees for a total price of $24.16 per day.

 Day 1 - Western Highlands

 1. The Wallace Monument

 The first stop was the Wallace Monument, and it was loaded with the history of the real William Wallace (a name more recognized after the movie Braveheart).
 It is a short hike uphill to the monument from the car park, and a tight stairwell to climb.
 To avoid much of the crowds and make it easier to climb the stairwell, arrive around opening which is either 9:30 or 10:00 AM depending on the season (see hours here).
 We arrived about 15 minutes after it opened and were fine, but it was crowded within an hour after opening as the tour groups arrive.
 There is a nice view of Stirling Castle from the top of the monument.
 The entry fee here was £10.50 per person.
 Give yourself about an hour or two to explore, depending on how fascinated you are with history and if you think you'll be stopping at the cafe on the way in or out.

 2. Kilmahog - Highland Cattle

 The second stop was in Kilmahog to see some Highland Cattle.
 We actually found the same exact spot that Timberbush Tours stopped at by chance!
 Viewing the cattle is free as they are next to the parking lot.
 You can find this location by looking up the "Trossachs Woollen Mill" in Callander.